Fun Facts

 • Westmoreland

-Newest - Sweet Run State Park in Loudoun County is our newest park at number 42.
+Newest - Culpeper Battlefields State Park in Culpeper County is our newest park at number 43.
+Sweet Run State Park in Loudoun County is number 42.
 Clinch River in Wise and Russell counties is the 41st state park.
 DCR also has parcels of land under development.
-They are Mayo River in Patrick and Henry counties and Clinch River is still under development.
+They are Mayo River in Patrick and Henry counties, Hayfields in Highland County and Clinch River is still under development.

 Largest - Pocahontas, 7,604 acres